CLOS DU MARQUIS 2004

 Château Leoville Las Cases

-The Château Léoville Las Cases is a french estate located in Saint Julien Beychevelle in Gironde.
-It is a second classified growth in Médoc classification of 1855.
+Château Léoville Las Cases is a wine estate located in Saint-Julien-Beychevelle in Gironde.
+In the Saint-Julien Médoc AOC, it is classified as a second growth in the 1855 classification.